parseshyam/slack-form/README.md

 ##### 3. `getFormValues`

-Getting form value is as easy as just calling this method.
-You'll directly get the form submitted values as key value paris with **"key"** you defined in your actual form.blocks array.
+Getting form values is as easy as calling this method, You'll directly get the form submitted values as key-value pairs with the **"key"** you defined in your actual form blocks array.

 ```javascript
 const { getFormValues } = SlackFormManager.create(form, stateValues);